desaintmartin/hlsprovider/README.md

 HLSprovider
 ===========

-HTTP Live Streaming provider (MediaProvider compatible with JWPlayer 5)
+HTTP Live Streaming provider (MediaProvider compatible with JWPlayer 5 and 6)